 PROGRAM CHECKLIST

 We hope you’ll take the time to review this document in its entirety.
 For your convenience, here’s a summary checklist to help you get ready for the summer!

+Have you:

 Arranged travel to/from the departure airport or the pre-approved meeting point and submitted your travel plans to us at www.bbyopassport.org/login